ppXD/NMediator/README.md

 ## Filter

 Filters in NMediator allow code to run before or after specific stages in the [message](#contract) processing pipeline.
+It represents a similar pattern to filters in ASP.NET Core.

 Custom filters can be created to handle cross-cutting concerns.
 Examples of cross-cutting concerns include error handling, caching, configuration, authorization, and logging.